-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based on following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 To acquaint the students with basic mathematical tools used in management.
 To Guide students about the importance and utility of Statistics in Business.

 The internal assessment of the students' performance will be done out of 40 Marks.
 The semester Examination will be worth 60 Marks.
 The question paper and semester exam will consist of two sections A and B. Section A will carry 24 Marks and consist of three questions, out of which student will be required to attempt any two questions.
 Section B will comprise of five questions, out of which student will be required to attempt any three cases / problems worth 36 marks.